island-lang/island-lang.github.io/README.md

 delegate AlsoProducesStrings(): (out: string)
 	....

-for match any anyMessage in (ProducesStrings(), AlsoProducesStrings())
+for match any stringMessage in (ProducesStrings(), AlsoProducesStrings())
-	// Superficially, anyMessage has type 'string'.
+	// Superficially, 'stringMessage' has type 'string'.
 However, by matching over references
 	// to the delegate channels' identifiers, the correct case can be selected: case ProducesStrings.out
 		....